jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-20/chapter-1.md

-+++
+---
+heading: "Chapters 1-3"
-title= "The Spirit of Commerce and Two Types of Poor" heading= "Chapter 1-3" date= 2015-09-30 image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 3" linkb= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-4" linkftext= "Chapter 2"
+title: "The Spirit of Commerce and Two Types of Poor"
-+++
+weight: 2
+description: "Each domain or layer of the universe has its laws designed by the Creator"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-## Chapter 1= How Commerce Improves and Corrupts Morals
+## Chapter 1: How Commerce Improves and Corrupts Morals

 Commerce is a cure for the most destructive prejudices.
 - whereever we find agreeable manners, there commerce flourishes